tinysheep007/GRE-Review/readme.md

 Noticed can grind all the questions on time.
 Especailly logical question and find pattern of it Need to prep for AW soon.

+### Day 25
+Reviewed vocab from master list.
+Did 100 and reviewed from GRE 3000 app Learned few math tricks and 6 fill in 2 techinquies Started reading AW

 stuff still have to read:
 Math:
 OG conventions